 - In the episode "Birthright", a politician gets into a car accident and lose his memory.
 He is immediately told who he is but starts to see strange things.
 He suspects and alien conspiracy only to find out that he himself is an alien and, in fact, the aliens are already growing a replacement for him.

-- In the original The Outer Limits series, it was a major feature of the very famous 'Demon With A Glass Hand' episode by Harlan Ellison, featuring Robert Culp.
+- The Outer Limits (1963): It was a major feature of the very famous 'Demon With A Glass Hand' episode by Harlan Ellison, featuring Robert Culp.
 See http://en.wikipedia.org/wiki/Demon_with_a_Glass_Hand for a plot summary.

 - BIONICLE's Takua.
 After already having had his memory and identity wiped twice, Takua managed to land on his head and erased his identity again.
 What followed was a long quest to try and piece together who he is, all the while learning of the Legend of Bionicle, and helping his people fight against darkness.